Codedzephyr/Profile-card-component-main/README.md

 ### What I learned

-Using Padding and Margin more effectively.
-Learnt about blend mode with image tag
+Using Padding and Margin more effectively. using z-index and overflow correctly.

 ## Author